earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

 ## Convert CSV to JSON Command Line with `csvtojson`

 Another option is to grab the npm tool `csvtojson` (`npm i --save csvtojson`).
-To convert just sent csvtojson results over standard in:
+If you don't already have npm and Node.js installed then installing `dasel` is a simple solution.
+Once installed, you can convert to CSV by sending input to  `csvtojson` over standard in:

 ``` bash
 csvtojson < sample.csv